srid/neuron/guide/Guide/Plugins/Directory Tree.md

 ## Using and creating Directory Zettels

 Given a file `./Home/Projects/HouseWarming.md` this plugin will create three zettels with [[id]]s `Home`, `Projects`, and `HouseWarming`.
-In the [[web]], neuron will display the "contents" of a directory beneath the zettel content.
+In the [[Web interface]], neuron will display the "contents" of a directory beneath the zettel content.

 Directory names must be **globally** unique across the entire zettelkasten, inasmuch they directly reflect [[id]] which must also be unique.
 This means that two directories or zettels with the same name but in different paths will not work: having both `./Home/Projects/HouseWarming` and `./Work/Projects/FireZeMissiles` will cause Neuron to attempt to generate two zettels with the ID `Projects`, which will cause an error.
-In order to resolve this error, and to keep the zettel IDs [[atomic]], it would be better to rename **both** notes to `./Home/HomeProjects/` and `./Work/WorkProjects/`.
+In order to resolve this error, and to keep the zettel IDs [[Atomic and autonomous]], it would be better to rename **both** notes to `./Home/HomeProjects/` and `./Work/WorkProjects/`.

 ### Adding content to a Directory Zettel